 Queensland Health and the Queensland Aboriginal and Islander Health Council (QAIHC) are placing First Nations peoples and voices at the centre of healthcare service design and delivery through Making Tracks Together - Queensland's Aboriginal and Torres Strait Islander Health Equity Framework.

-Making Tracks Together was released to support Hospital and Health Services develop and implement new Health Equity Strategies.
-The new strategies will outline the actions Hospital and Health Services will deliver to achieve health equity, actively eliminate racial discrimination and institutional racism, and influence the social, cultural and economic determinants of health by working with Aboriginal and Torres Strait Islander organisations, health services, communities, consumers and Traditional Owners.
+Making Tracks Together was released to support Hospital and Health Services develop and implement Health Equity Strategies.
+The strategies outline the actions each Hospital and Health Services will deliver to achieve health equity, actively eliminate racial discrimination and institutional racism, and influence the social, cultural and economic determinants of health by working with Aboriginal and Torres Strait Islander organisations, health services, communities, consumers and Traditional Owners.

 The voices, leadership and lived experiences of First Nations peoples are driving the health equity reform agenda.